 Annuals are plants that need to be planted every year.
-They include popular bedding plants like petunias, pansies and impatiens as well as most vegetables and many herbs like basil, cilantro and parsley.
+They include popular bedding plants like petunias, pansies and impatiens, as well as most vegetables and some herbs like basil, cilantro and parsley.

 The seasonal nature of annuals means that greenhouses and nurseries try to get rid of them early in the season.
 Look for markdowns on annuals anytime from June through the end of summer.

 Tip: If you find a deal on annuals late in the season, you may be able to pot them, and bring them inside for the winter.
 Some annuals, like coleus can be overwintered as a houseplant.
 Other plants, like Boston ferns (a perennial that's treated as an annual in colder climates), can be overwintered in a basement or shed.